No question about it – a dental emergency can really wreck your day.

 It’s important to note that a dental office is set up to handle dental emergencies, not more serious or life-threatening issues.
 If you suspect a concussion or a broken bone or you are bleeding or having difficulty breathing, please call 911 or visit the nearest emergency room immediately.
 We can deal with your dental emergency once you are safe!

 If you are a patient of record with Turnagain Dental and your emergency has happened after business hours (as is common for all kinds of emergencies!), don’t worry!
 We’ve still got you covered!
-Call the office number and you’ll be provided with instructions for contacting Dr. Green after hours so that he can triage you and provide you with recommendations to keep you comfortable until we can see you.
+Call the office number and you’ll be provided with instructions for contacting Dr. Kennedy after hours so that he can triage you and provide you with recommendations to keep you comfortable until we can see you.

 Here are the most common dental emergencies we see and what you can do until you can get in to our Anchorage dental office: